Apo-Hydro, Esedrix, HCTZ, Hydro-chlor, Hydro-D, HydroDIURIL, Microzide, Neo-Codema, Novo-Hydrazide, Oretic, Urozide

 Counsel patients about additional interventions to help control blood pressure and cardiac dysfunction, including regular exercise, weight loss, sodium restriction, stress reduction, moderation of alcohol consumption, and smoking cessation.

-Instruct patient to report signs of thrombocytopenia (bruising, nose bleeds, and bleeding gums), or unusual weakness and fatigue that ...
+Instruct patient to report signs of thrombocytopenia (bruising, nose bleeds, and ...